-Covid-19 – The church is now open for worship, but as numbers are limited, booking is required – see the Reopening page.
-The service is also available online each Sunday in News and available in ‘paper’ format by email.
+Unfortunately due to Covid-19 restrictions the church is closed until further notice.
+The service is still available online each Sunday in News and available in ‘paper’ format by email.

 Worship takes place every Sunday morning at 10:30am and is normally lead by the minister.
 We have a small, enthusiastic choir who perform regularly.
 During term time St Fillan’s Youth usually leave following the Children’s address during the second hymn for their own activities.
 On the last Sunday of the month worship is held in the Church Hall.
 St. Fillan’s Youth meet upstairs for the duration of the service.
 Afterwards there is an opportunity to have tea or coffee and to share fellowship.

 An evening service is held on the first Sunday of the month (except January) in the church at 6.30pm.

 There are extra services at Christmas and Easter – the early evening Christmas Eve service and Easter Day services are especially busy – come early to get a seat!
 During Advent and Lent there are joint evening services with the neighbouring churches often with lay involvement.

 As the village war memorial is on the wall of the church hall, the Remembrance Day service is held there on the 2nd Sunday in November at 10.00am.
 It is a joint service with St Columba’s Scottish Episcopal Church and the village uniformed organisations.
 It is a very well attended and moving service.

 Communion services are held three times a year on the 3rd Sunday in March, June and October, with more informal ones on Christmas and Easter mornings.
 Home Communion is by arrangement with the minister.